migibert-demo/cd-iac/README.md

 - qa : on this environment, business stakeholders validate the features
 - staging : on this environment, we test our applications behaviour with load test, stress test, security test.
 It has to look like a production environment.
 - production : do I really need to talk about this ?

+Step 1: Create your infrastructure with terraform
+-> Source your creds (sample format in terraform/sample_creds) -> Run `terraform apply` (take care about setting router_id and keypair_name variables) -> Check that your machines spawned

+Step 2: Provision your machines
+-> Run `terraform output output | python gen_inventory.py` from this repository root to generate an ansible inventory file